salvo-praxis/tni-seed-harvester/README.md

 **All 455 possible combinations have been found!**

-This particular leg of the0 hunt is complete, but  here's always more data to gather!
+This particular leg of the hunt is complete, but there's always more data to gather!

 ---